 Familiarize yourself with personal and business-related expenses and calculate how long your savings can support you.
 Examine your financial situation carefully, and identify the point where you might have to jump ship if things don’t go as planned.

 Clients may not always pay on time and projects may fall through last minute.
-Understanding your personal finances will help you get a clear picture of what you can expect going forward, thus giving you an idea of how to handle any upcoming problems.
+Understanding your finances will help you get a clear picture of what you can expect going forward, thus giving you an idea of how to handle any upcoming problems.

 You'll need to figure out your exact expenses, such as income taxes, health insurance, and living costs, and later make a budget that works for you.